jhalon/jhalon.github.io/_posts/2020-04-16-utilizing-syscalls-in-csharp-2.md

 More info: lmv m ntdll More info: !lmi ntdll More info: ln 0x7ffbf6b9cb50 More info: !dh 0x7ffbf6b00000 Content source: 1 (target), length: 7b4b0
 ```

 As shown above - notepad has Read and Execute permissions for NtCreatreFile within it's processes virtual memory.
-The reason for this is that notepad needs to make sure that it execute the syscall and also must be able to read the return value.
+The reason for this is that notepad needs to make sure that it can execute the syscall and also must be able to read the return values.

 In my previous post I explained how each applications virtual address space is private, and how one application can’t alter the data that belongs to another application - unless the process makes part of its private address space available.